Cheeger-Mueller Theorem on manifolds with cusps: Preliminaries and statement of the main results

 Assumption \ref{assum2} is designed specifically to cover relatively compact perturbations of the Hodge Laplacian that appear in the gluing formula for analytic torsion by Lesch \cite[Section 3.1]{Les}, as well as compactly supported perturbations of the Riemannian metric $g$.
 The assumption is satisfied for two fundamental classes of spaces, complete manifolds with a spectral gap around zero, and spaces with a microlocal calculus of the resolvent at low energies, cf. Guillarmou and Sher \cite{Sher}, which corresponds to a microlocal description of the heat kernel at large times.

-We point out that the explicit form of the constant term in the partial asymptotic expansion \eqref{large-times} is a theorem by Chavel and Karp \cite{ChKa} with an elaboration by Simon \cite{Sim}, where the result by Chavel and Karp was shown to be a straightforward consequence of the spectral theorem and elliptic regularity.
+We point out that assuming the partial asymptotic expansion \eqref{large-times} even without specifying the explicit form of the constant term, the form of the constant term is obtained from a theorem by Chavel and Karp \cite{ChKa} with an elaboration by Simon \cite{Sim}, where the result by Chavel and Karp was shown to be a straightforward consequence of the spectral theorem and elliptic regularity.

 The second part of Assumption \ref{assum2} is a replacement of the classical off-diagonal Gaussian estimates on the heat kernel, with emphasis on integrability of the estimates in the second spacial component.
 Gaussian upper bounds (in fact for all times) first appeared in the setting of non-compact complete manifolds with bounded sectional curvature in the work of Cheng, Li and Yau \cite{CLY}.
 Davies \cite{Dav1} developped an abstract method for the derivation of Gaussian estimates from the log-Sobolev inequality, and established pointwise Gaussian bounds for the spacial and time derivative of the heat kernel in \cite{Dav2}.
 Sharp estimates have been obtained by Li and Yau \cite{LY} under certain curvature assumptions, to name a few results in this direction.